lemonase/lemonase.github.io/content/about-me.md

 +++
 title = "About me"
 date = "2019-03-06"
 myPic = "images/me.png"
-featuredImg = "/images/backgrounds/sunset1.jpg"
 +++

 I am a Computer Science student who enjoys getting into and learning **all** kinds of technology.
-Other areas of study I gravitate towards are history, physics, geometry and philosophy.
+Other areas of study I gravitate towards are history, physics, geometry and philosophy. :bust_in_silhouette:

 I do enjoy playing PC games every now and then, but I don't have much time as of late, and have lost the friends I used to play online with. (this is so sad) :'( -- My [Steam](https://steamcommunity.com/id/thatonepyro) and [PSN](https://psnprofiles.com/Old_Salty_Lemon)